Discord4J/Discord4J/docs/Logging.md

 ## Implementation
-Discord4J utilizes logging throughout their modules that will be forwarded to your implementation of choice, according to Reactor [``Loggers``](https://projectreactor.io/docs/core/release/api/reactor/util/Loggers.html) class which picks up common logging frameworks at startup and configures logging appropriately.
+Discord4J utilizes logging throughout their modules that will be forwarded to your implementation of choice, according to Reactor [``Loggers``](https://projectreactor.io/docs/core/release/api/reactor/util/Loggers.html) class which picks up common logging frameworks on the startup and configures logging appropriately.

 - If you have any [SLF4J](https://www.slf4j.org/) implementation available, it will be picked up first.
 - As a fallback, it will log to the console, using `System.err` for the `WARN` and `ERROR` log levels and `System.out` for the rest.